Shredmetal/llmtest/docs/index.md

 When integrating LLMs into your application, treat them as you would any closed-source third-party library:

-1. Write tests for expected behaviour
+1. Write tests for expected behavior
 2. Focus on interface boundaries
 3. Test application-level functionality
 4. Maintain clear separation of concerns

 ### ⚠️ Important Information on Understanding Responsibilities

-This library is built by software engineers to give software engineers a tool to validate the behaviour of applications that have had an LLM stuffed in them.
+This library is built by software engineers to give software engineers a tool to validate the behavior of applications that have had an LLM stuffed in them.
 It is **NOT** a Data Science tool nor a replacement for model metrics used by Data Science teams to validate model suitability.

 #### Software Engineer's Role

-- Write tests for expected application behaviour
+- Write tests for expected application behavior
 - Validate inputs and outputs
 - Ensure proper integration
 - Monitor system performance